lwjameson/dnscock/readme.md

 #### Usage

-Dnsdock connects to Docker Remote API and keeps an up to date list of running containers.
+Dnscock connects to Docker Remote API and keeps an up to date list of running containers.
 If a DNS request matches some of the containers their local IP addresses are returned.

 Format for a request matching a container is:
 `<anything>.<container-name>.<image-name>.<environment>.<domain>`.